Most frequently asked question is, “What makes dance shoes different from street shoes?”

-All dance shoes, both ladies and men’s have non-slip suede soles, a metal shank in the arch for support and they are very light-weight and flexible.
+Dance shoes, both ladies and men’s have non-slip suede soles, a metal shank in the arch for support, and they are very light-weight and flexible.

 Ballroom Dance Shoes: Choosing the Right Style

 Men’s dance shoes are typically black lace-up Oxfords with a flat heel for standard dances, and a 1 to 2 inch heel for Latin dances.

 For women, form is almost as important as function, and shoe styles are as varied as dance categories — including Latin, swing, cha cha, foxtrot and waltz, to name a few.

 Basic designs include open- or closed-toe pumps and sandals.
 Heels in women’s shoes are slim or flared and generally range in height from 1 to 3 inches.